Chrix2020/ISDM-Group-2-Assignment/Report.md

 ### Ideation
 * The new system will include a dashboard to monitor and display customer impending calls.
 It’s functionalities include the ability to queue calls and end a customer call.
 Each relationship Manager can view a customers impending call and can issue the assigned customers profile to enquire what subsequent problems they’ve encountered.
+Also notifies customers with verification of successful holiday package offers to paying customers.

-* Secondary hardware and software will also be included in order to record sales transactions and individualised customer books for relationship managers to keep customer information when requesting for enquiries.
+Secondary hardware and software will also be included in order to record sales transactions and individualised customer books for relationship managers to keep customer information when requesting for enquiries.

 ### User Stories and Use Cases